Gibyeng/gSWORD/README.md

 |RI|6|the ordering method of RI|
 |VF2|7|the ordering method of VF2++|

-If you want to implement your own version of LP.
+If you want to implement your own RW estimators.
 Please overwrite following APIs provide by us.

 Examples